-The Shipwreck Treasure Museum is located in Charlestown, a village and port on the south coast of Cornwall.
+The Shipwreck Treasure Museum is located in Charlestown, a village and port on the south coast of Cornwall in England.
 The museum is a UNESCO World Heritage Site and well worth a leisurely half-day visit.
 The Shipwreck Treasure Museum offers a delightful excursion and window into the history of coastal Cornwall.

 Daniel Scholes, Museum Assistant Manager, gives us a virtual tour of the Shipwreck Treasure Museum, which features the largest private collection of shipwreck artifacts in Europe.
 In this conversation, Daniel walks us through two hundred years ago of Cornwall history, and how the tiny village of West Polmear with only nine residents and no harbor, evolved into a prosperous centre of commerce meriting UNESCO World Heritage status.

 Daniel studied Medieval and Early Modern History at Bangor University.
 Originally from the northwest of England, Daniel moved to Cornwall in 2016 and has worked at the Shipwreck Treasure Museum since early 2017.
 He has a keen interest in walking the coastal paths in Cornwall with his partner and reading about history.

 Enjoy this conversation with Daniel and his glimpse into the the Shipwreck Treasure Museum and the history of the village and port of Charlestown.

 Shipwreck Treasure Museum Created by Divers With a Passion

 Meg: The Shipwreck Treasure Museum has been in existence for more than 40 years.
 What is the story behind its beginning?